-Both deputies are out of surgery and are now in stable condition, according to officials, after the gunman approached their patrol car parked outside of a train station in Compton and opened fire unprovoked.
+Both deputies are out of surgery and are now in stable condition after the gunman approached their patrol outside of a train station in Compton and opened fire unprovoked.

 The female deputy was shot in the jaw and arms.
 The male deputy was shot in the forehead, arm, and hand.